Central and West Asia

 |12 - Non-Economic Measures|

-April: (i) The authorities have instituted a high-level task force and taken a range of measures to contain the spread of the virus, including border closures, travel restrictions, and suspending prayers at mosques; (ii) The task force is preparing for potential outbreak by arranging testing labs, medical equipment, supplies, and personnel across the country; (iii) May, All schools will remain closed until May 10; (iv) On June 6, the government presented a reopening plan which includes (a) resuming operations of bazaars, cafes, beauty and hairdressing salons, and barber shops along other businesses starting on June 15.
-All businesses must adhere strict cautionary measures, including regular disinfection of premises and observance of social distancing; and (b) while restrictions on public transport will be removed and intercity travel remains open, international flights are not expected to resume until further notice; (v) August 18, Schools reopened after 4 months with measures to prevent COVID-19.
+April 2020: (i) The authorities have instituted a high-level task force and taken a range of measures to contain the spread of the virus, including border closures, and suspending prayers at mosques; (ii) May 2020, All schools will remain closed until 10 May 2020; (iii) On 6 June 2020, the government presented a reopening plan which includes resuming operations of bazaars, cafes, beauty and hairdressing salons, and barber shops along other businesses starting on 15 June 2020.
+All businesses must adhere strict cautionary measures, including regular disinfection of premises and observance of social distancing; (iv) 18 August 2020, Schools reopened after 4 months with measures to prevent COVID-19.